 You may note increased warmth and redness of the painful arm during and after the injection.

-Expect hoarseness, redness of the eye, drooping of the eyelid and pupil constriction, which may affect your vision, for four to eight hours.
+Expect hoarseness, redness of the eye, drooping of the eyelid, and pupil constriction, which may affect your vision, for 4-8 hours.

 Pain relief may be noted immediately.
 Duration of relief is variable.
 Please assess your pain relief over the first three to four hours after the injection and report this to back to us.

-A full course of Physical therapy will help you to fully recovery, strengthen your back and core muscles to help you to maximize your recovery.
+A full course of physical therapy will help you to fully recover, strengthen your back and core muscles, and to maximize your recovery.